md-shafiqul-islam/EduCare-Client/README.md

 ## 🛡️ Security

-- JWT token stored in `localStorage` and sent via Axios interceptor.
+- Firebase access token is retrieved on login and injected into Axios headers.
 - All sensitive routes protected with Firebase Admin SDK's `verifyIdToken`.
 - 401 and 403 error handling implemented with auto logout on token expiry.